tylerneylon/lua_api_demo/readme.md

 to build the file `api_demo.so`.
 A Lua interpreter or script run in the same directory will find this file when the standard `require` function is used.
 For global access, place this file, or a symlink to it, in any directory listed in your Lua's `package.cpath`.
-For example, if you're running Lua 5.3, this would work when run from this repo's directory:
+For example, if you're running Lua 5.3, the following shell commands will work when run from this repo's directory:

     $ make
     $ sudo ln -s `pwd`/api_demo.so /usr/local/lib/lua/5.3/